Venezuelan Professional Baseball League: History

-Early years
+Background and predecessors

+Baseball had been played in Venezuela at the amateur level since the late 19th century, with the first national tournament played in Caracas in October 1917, between eight teams representing Caracas, La Guaira, Puerto Cabello, Macuto, and Maracay.
+Early clubs included Santa Marta (La Guaira), Venezuela and Magallanes (both of Caracas).
+A national baseball league (Liga Nacional) was officially formed on June 26, 1927.
+In the 1930s, the league included Magallanes, Royal Criollo, and Concordia, the latter of which was sponsored by Gonzalo Gomez, brother of dictator Juan Vicente Gómez.
+Concordia attracted talent like Martín Dihigo as well as future Venezuelan stars including Alejandro Carrasquel and Luis Aparicio Sr.

-Baseball exploded in Venezuela in 1941, following the world championship in Havana.
+The popularity of baseball exploded in Venezuela in 1941, following the world championship in Havana.
 By then, the appearance of professional baseball in Venezuela attracted many ball players from the Caribbean and the United States to the country, showing a more integrated sport there than it was in the United States.
-This is evidenced in the hiring of stellar players like Ramón Bragaña, Martín Dihigo, Oscar Estrada, Cocaina Garcia, Bertrum Hunter, Roy Campanella, Sam Jethroe, Satchel Paige, and Roy Welmaker.
+This is evidenced in the hiring of stellar players like Ramón Bragaña, Cocaína García, Oscar Estrada, Bertrum Hunter, Roy Campanella, Sam Jethroe, Satchel Paige, and Roy Welmaker.

+Professionalization and early years (1946-64)

 On December 27, 1945, the owners of Cervecería Caracas (Caracas Brewery), Sabios de Vargas (Vargas Wisemen), Navegantes del Magallanes (Magellan Navigators), and Patriotas de Venezuela (Venezuelan Patriots) created the Venezuelan Professional Baseball League.
 The league was formally registered as an institution during January 1946, and in the same month organized its first tournament, starting on January 3, 1946.
 Sabios de Vargas, led by Daniel 'Chino' Canónico, became the first champion, with a record of 18 wins and 12 losses.

 During the first tournaments, games were played on Thursdays and Saturdays on the afternoons, and Sundays in the morning.
 This was the norm until Cervecería Caracas' park — located in the San Agustín del Norte zone of Caracas — was fitted with electric lights, enabling its use during night games.
 Thus, a game was added on Tuesday nights.

 Eventually, the tournament was changed to accommodate two rounds, with the top team of each round having a best-of-5 play-off to determine the champion.